cjerzak/causalimages-software/README.md

 ```

 ### When Reading in Images from Disk
 For most applications of large-scale causal image analysis, we won't be able to read whole set of images into `R`'s memory.
 Instead, we will specify a function that will read images from somewhere on your harddrive.
 You can also experiment with other methods---as long as you can specify a function that returns an image when given the appropriate `imageKeysOfUnits` value, you should be fine.
-Here's an example of an `acquireImageRepFxn` that reads images from disk:
+Here's an example of an `acquireImageFxn` that reads images from disk:
 ```
 acquireImageRepFromDisk <- function(keys,training = F){
   ## IMPORTANT!
 This is illustration code only; it is not designed to run on your local computer